 The acting varies on a vast scale.
 Dennis Hopper does the best he can with the script he’s got while our lead man Peter Onorati can’t quite balance serious and comical but that’s not down to his acting abilities, its the god awful script!
 Plot holes and general silliness in scene set ups make for things to feel even worse too.

 Miniatures are used to good effect in the film and although some of the special effects look quite dated now, they are actually better than a lot of the sheer awfulness some of the TV disaster movies try to put out these days.
 It also has to be said I was quite impressed at the varied stunts that took place and the large scale sets that were used for what appears to be a low budget release.
+[Ed: It’s since been brought to my attention that the film uses scenes from other films such as Dante’s Peak and Air America.
+Naughty!!]

 Why It’s Worth Watching